 If you’re a current high school student, you don’t need us to tell you that electronic games are an extremely popular activity among young people today.
 From dedicated gaming consoles to elaborate computer games, to the simple but engrossing games that have become popular among smartphone users, everyone seems to be playing something.

-Electronic gaming doesn’t always have the best reputation—there are many popular stereotypes about gamers in the public consciousness, and not all of them are positive.
-However, the reality is that gaming is popular among young people in an incredible range of different situations, including high school students contemplating the process of applying to competitive colleges.
+Electronic gaming doesn’t always have the best reputation—there are many popular stereotypes about gamers, and not all of them are positive.
+However, the reality is that gaming is popular among students in an incredible range of different situations, including high schoolers contemplating the process of applying to competitive colleges.

 If you’re one of these students, and you’ve invested considerable energy into your gaming pursuits, you may be wondering whether you’ll be able to include your gaming activities in your college application under the heading of extracurricular activities.
 The short answer is that it’s possible you can do so, but it depends on how you approach gaming and what you’ve gained from participating in that activity.